10 Best HVAC

 HVAC upkeep is important, but can be pricey.
 Luckily, homeowners can take steps to reduce wear and tear on their HVAC and lower future maintenance needs.

 • Keep your system clean.
-Keeping your condenser fan blades, indoor evaporator coil, ductwork, and grills clean helps your system function optimally and reduces the risk of mold growth.
+Keeping your condenser fan blades, indoor evaporator coil, ductwork, and grills clean helps your system function optimally and reduces the chance of mold growth.
 The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 • Monitor for potential problems.
-Keep an eye on your system for issues, for example by routinely checking your thermostat and energy bills.
-This helps you address problems before they get too expensive.
+Monitoring your system for problems — for example, by checking your thermostat and energy bills routinely — helps you get ahead of problems before they get too expensive.

 • Change filters regularly.
-Switching out your air filters or washing them every 1–3 months allows efficient air circulation through your HVAC system.
-You should also try to keep debris from accumulating on the outside components of your HVAC.
+Changing or cleaning your air filters every 1–3 months helps air flow efficiently through your HVAC system.
+You should also try to prevent dirt and debris from building up around the external parts of your system.

 ServiceCost